 Learn more about the UDP console interface.

 The UDP package contains an SDK for working with UDP.
-It also enables the UDP settings in the Unity Editor.
-The UDP settings are displayed in the Project SettingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your project behave.
+It also enables the Unity Distribution Portal settings in the Project SettingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your project behave.
 More info

 To use UDP, your game must have a UDP client, including UDP client ID.
 This identifies your game on the UDP service.
 The ID is generated when you create a game on UDP and you must link it to your Unity project.
 To unlink a Unity project from a UDP client, remove the Unity project ID from the Integration Information section in the UDP console.